 Cold Filtration

-Cold filtration is a technique used to further purify vodka by removing any remaining impurities.
+The technique of cold filtration further purifies vodka by actively eliminating any remaining impurities.
 This process involves cooling the vodka to very low temperatures and passing it through filters that trap any particles or impurities.
 Cold filtration helps eliminate any unwanted flavors or aromas that may linger in the vodka, resulting in a cleaner and crisper taste.
 This method is particularly effective in achieving a high level of purity and clarity.

 This image is property of images.pexels.com.